 Ken became a local art broker, commissioning work within the store, including those of Elizabeth LeFort, the famous Cheticamp rug-hooking artist, who he eventually married.
 His influence and connections put her work on the international stage.

 Small fishing village display set up outside of the Schooner Restaurant

-Paul Pix and the Schooner Restaurant were a hub of activity but by the late1960s upkeep and regulations became a challenge.
+Paul Pix and the Schooner Restaurant were a hub of activity, but by the late 1960s upkeep and regulations became a challenge.
 The operations were closed by the provincial health department for several years.

 This brings us to the story of John and Stephanie May, the parents of well-known politician Elizabeth May and her brother Geoffrey.
 Stephanie was one of the most prominent political activists in Conneticut while John was the Assistant Vice President of Aetna Life and Casualty.
 Concerned about John’s high blood pressure and the confinement of a 9-5 job. the Mays moved to Cape Breton to resuscitate the business.
 The cost was high, to the tune of $165,000.
-The Mays built a complete sewage treatment plant to fix the restaurant’s problems, plus massive renovations of the gift shop, so that the tourism complex could be re-opened and provide a major boost to employment in the Margaree area.
+The Mays built a complete sewage treatment plant to fix the restaurant’s problems, plus made massive renovations to the gift shop, so that the tourism complex could be re-opened and provide a major boost to employment in the Margaree area.

 Above: Pictures of Stephanie May and John May promoting their business.